microbiomedata/issues/0004-host-naming-conventions.md

 status: proposed
 date: 2022-12-11
 deciders: Shreyas Cholia
-consulted: {list everyone whose opinions are sought (typically subject-matter experts); and with whom there is a two-way communication}
+consulted: Donny Winston,
-informed: {list everyone who is kept up-to-date on progress; and with whom there is a one-way communication}
+informed: Emiley

 ---

 # Standardize convention for host names in NMDC

 ## Context and Problem Statement

-Hostnames in the `*.microbiomedata` should have a standard naming pattern in order to
+Hostnames in the `*.microbiomedata` DNS namespace should have a standard naming pattern in order to
 - make it easier for humans to remember endpoints
 - enable automation by using a standard pluggable convention
 - integrate with underlying kubernetes / rancher platform